kantarcise/notebook/Books/readme.md

 ## 1) "Stand up straight with your shoulders back."

+“To stand up straight with your shoulders back is to accept the responsibility of life, with eyes wide open.
+It means deciding to voluntarily transform the chaos of potential into the realities of habitable order.
+It means adopting the burden of self-conscious vulnerability, and accepting the end of the unconscious paradise of childhood, where finitude and mortality are only dimly comprehended.
+It means willingly undertaking the sacrifices necessary to generate a productive and meaningful reality.”

+Humans have a dominance detector in our brain.
+How we perceive our social/economic status affects our well-being which reinforces our status in a positive feedback loop.

+• People with strong self-esteem feel/transmit a sense of security and confidence, which makes them more attractive and respected.
+This improves their productivity and well-being, which further reinforces their self-perception.
+Higher serotonin levels are associated with greater resilience, happiness, health, lifespan, pro-social behavior and leadership.

+• On the other hand, people with a low self-perception feel insecure.
+They’re more likely to be stressed, jumpy and reactive.
+They make poor decisions, fail to command respect/resources, which reinforce their loser complex.

+In short, our self-perception affects the vibes we transmit to create a self-reinforcing loop.
+If you feel like a loser for whatever reason, the first step is to break the negative cycle by correcting your posture.

+• Don’t slouch.
+It conveys defeat and a low status, which prompts others to treat you poorly and reinforce your low self-perception.

+• Fix your posture.
+Stand straight, push your shoulders back, speak up and make eye contact.
+This signals confidence to yourself and others.
+You’ll feel better, others will show you more respect, and it starts a virtuous cycle.
+It’s about standing tall, facing up to reality and taking responsibility to become all you can be.

 ## 2) "Treat yourself like you are someone you are responsible for helping."